 Another Trader Joe's location: Take the Red Line South toward 95th/Dan Ryan and get off at the Roosevelt stop.
 Turn left on Roosevelt Road and walk one block east.

 - Target | 1 S. State St. (at Madison St.)

-This is a "city version" of the Target big-box store.
+Located at the corner of State and Madison, this is a "city version" of the Target big-box store.

 - Target | 1154 S. Clark St. (at Roosevelt Rd.)